STAIRWAY TO HEAVEN

 You can check out but you can never leave.
 As promised a few years earlier, the Dauphin Redbirds honored their commitment by offering Van Roth a teaching position once he received a Manitoba credential.
 He would accept, but only on the condition that a teaching position and baseball contract also be offered to best-buddy Jimmy Arroyo.
 The Ruby Warblers didnʼt have much of a choice as several other MSBL teams would have gladly met Van Rothʼs demands, especially the Brandon Cloverleafs who had not beaten Van Roth in six previous tries.
 The path led back to where he was before.

 The Dauphin Redbirds were mostly bottom feeders ... that is until Van Roth showed up and led them to a championship berth in 1970.
 After vying for that title, the Birds fell to the bottom of the MSBL again with their 5-15 record while Van Roth sat out the season in California with an arm injury.
 Throughout the early 1970s, the Redbirds either challenged for a pennant and championship or finished at the bottom of the heap.
-They advanced to the playoffs in 1972 and won a pennant a year later, but landed back in the cellar with another 5-15 season in 1974.
-Ross Stone and Gary Keating handled the bulk of the pitching while Van Roth was in Binscarth.
+They advanced to the playoffs in 1972 and won a pennant a year later with Van Roth toeing the line, but landed back in the cellar with another 5-15 season in 1974 with Ross Stone and Gary Keating handling the bulk of the pitching while Van Roth was in Binscarth.
 The roller-coaster ride continued in 1975 and the common denominator can only be attributed to Davie Van Roth.
 It didnʼt matter who Dauphin hired to handle the pitching -- nearly all played first base when not on the mound.
 Van Roth was an All-Star shortstop when not toeing the rubber, and was among the best in the league while in the batterʼs box.
 He was no longer known as “The Animal.”
 That distinction faded several years ago after leaving Yuba College.
-He was now known as TC as he often wore his Twin Cities Giants cap while on the field.
+Third baseman Ken "Little Bulldog" Buchy nicknamed him TC as he often wore his Twin Cities Giants cap while on the field.
 It was customary in the MSBL for imports to wear their back-home caps during ball games.
 “The Phoenix” might have been more appropriate as the Redbirds kept rising from the ashes whenever Van Roth showed up.

 Van Rothʼs Darwinian will to survive had finally paid off.
 It had been a struggle but he returned to Dauphin as their playing-manager and was now in charge.
 The scars of stigmata caused by McCrackin, Engelken, Mallard, Cuthill, MSBL league officials, prison, and Binscarthʼs dismal season of a year ago suddenly had all gone away.
 Did he somehow bring all that calamity upon himself or was the curse of destiny simply playing out her prearranged role?
 No matter.
 Van Roth was now the boss ... and with a new attitude.
 He alone, would be determining who plays, who pitches, and who bats where in the lineup.
 He had climbed his way to the top of baseballʼs ladder before, only to fall back to earth due to someone elseʼs decision making.
 There would be no vindictiveness on his part.
 Left behind were all the pariahs along with their self-satisfying egotistical ways.
 Serenity at last?